 Because BLAZE ® is infused into the substrate and is not a coating, the treatment is achieved with zero surface distortion or dimensional change.

-Metal surfaces treated with BLAZE ® are impervious to the corrosive chemicals such as hydrochloric acid, sulfuric acid and hydrogen sulfide.
+Metal surfaces treated with BLAZE ® are impervious to most corrosive chemicals such as hydrochloric acid, sulfuric acid and hydrogen sulfide.

-The BLAZE ® treatment is not a coating, but a diffusion process, removing the risk of bond failure.
+The BLAZE ® treatment is not a coating, but a surface conversion, removing the risk of bond failure.

 The BLAZE ® process is highly repeatable, scalable, and transferable across multiple industries and companies of all sizes.

 BLAZE ® is unique to the metal coatings industry as it has the distinct capability to help lower hours on the job, equipment downtime and the frequency in which the equipment needs to be replaced.